gayummy/Discord-Twitch-STATUS-GLITCH/README.md

 ## STEP 4
-Make a folder for the JS File you've just created, Open up Node Command Prompt and make sure it's in the correct directory path as your folder To do that, type cd FOLDERLINK to redirect to the folder directory path,
+Make a folder for the JS File you've just created, Open up Node Command Prompt and make sure it's in the correct directory path as your folder, To do that, type cd FOLDERLINK to redirect to the folder directory path.

 ## STEP 5
 Once you have it directed to the correct folder path with the JS file